Chia-Network/website/webroot/faq/faq.md

 + <b>Q: What is "proof of space?"</b>

-"Proof of space" should not be confused with a proof of storage.
-Storage via a blockchain protocol is storage of some data that is directly useful and requires lots of bandwidth.
-Proofs of space are of data which is useless for anything but generating proofs of space.
-Making a proof of space or providing a proof requires essentially no bandwidth.
+"Proof of space" should not be confused with storage.
+Storage via a blockchain protocol is storage of some data that is directly useful.
 Proof of storage protocols like Filecoin, MaidSafe, Sia, or Storj require ridiculous amounts of bandwidth and those concepts will not be used in the Chia protocol.
+Proofs of space are data which is useless for anything but generating proofs of space.
+Making a proof of space or providing a proof to the network requires essentially no bandwidth.
 A proof of space can be thought of as a precommitment to keeping some storage unused.
-Client software is likely to make this process easy for farmers as they will have options to incrementally shrink the size of their farm to make room for their useful files as needed.
+Client software will make managing farmed storage easy for farmers as they will have options to incrementally shrink the size of their farm to make room for their useful files as needed.